-Uranium showings occur on permit 123 and copper on permit 124.
-Both these permits are adjacent, to the south.
+Uranium showings occur on permit 123 and copper on permit 124, to the south.
 All the showings occur along the strike of the Allan fault, but appear to be localized near N-S and NW-SE fault intersections.
 The deposits change from copper sulphides, through silver to uranium, along strike.
 The association of copper and silver with uranium on a regional scale, is common throughout the world.
-These showings could continue along strike, onto permit 135.
-The cross faults strike onto permit 136.